 From holiday festivities to memorable milestones, a great celebration calls for a great bottle of bubbly.
 But, like anything else in life, quality is more important than quantity (here, we’re talking price tag).
-Even the nation’s top wine connoisseurs know that choosing the right sparkling wine does not mean require you going broke in the process.
+Even the nation’s top wine connoisseurs know that choosing the right sparkling wine does not require you to go broke in the process.
 “Expensive bottles are usually the result of more time aged in the bottle and more expensive grapes,” says Mari Coyle, Director of Wine for ONEHOPE.
-“But there are still great-tasting bottles that are less aged and use less expensive grapes.”
+“But there are still great tasting bottles that are less aged and use less expensive grapes.”

 “It is impossible not to taste Duval-Leroy's 150 years of Champagne production in every sip of this wine,” says Tim Wallace, staff sommelier at Spruce Peak.
 “Duval-Leroy balances Pinot Noir and Chardonnay through the terroir of 15 different Cru vineyards in Champagne.”
 So whether you're celebrating with oysters or pork chops, you can pretty much count on Duval-Leroy to go with everything.

-This American winery from California’s Anderson Valley is owned and operated by Roederer, one of the top houses in Champagne, explains Tracey.
+This American winery from California’s Anderson Valley is owned and operated by Roederer, one of the top houses in Champagne, Tracey says.
 “They definitely bring all the care and craft they have cultivated for decades in France to their American outpost.”
 This bottling, called L’Ermitage, is made only in years where the fruit quality is truly exceptional, so you can expect nothing less than celebratory-worthy flavor.

 The straw-yellow hue of this dry Champagne exudes aromas of white flowers and summer pear, so it has a soft and delicate flavor.
-“It smells like fresh laundry in summer,” says Allen, who finds Lanson’s Brut to be a little too lean, so he much prefers the dryer (sec), label.
+“It smells like fresh laundry in summer,” Allen says.
+(Side note: He finds Lanson’s Brut to be a little too lean, so he much prefers the dryer (sec), label.)
 “The White Label is a deeper color with a bigger mouthfeel and only a hint of sugar on the finish,” he adds.

 According to Josie Zeiger of MFW Wine Co., this is one of the most readily available Champagnes on the market.
 “Perrier-Jouët (you pronounce the t) is classic and feminine, made from Pinot Noir, Pinot Meunier, and Chardonnay,” she says.
 “It carries notes of fresh apples and lemons with aromas of tropical fruit and spices.”
 Since it is so elegant and crisp, she loves to see it served with a raw bar, or any light shellfish dish, though it could easily be paired with wedding cake, too.